kapilsh/kapilsh.github.io/_posts/2024-07-21-deep-dive-into-triton-internals.md

 After reading through code, unit tests and watching these talks, here is my general summary on how the process works end to end.

 - Triton takes the Python code written in its DSL and parses it.
 This code typically involves specifying tensor operations, kernels, and other high-level abstractions.
 - The parsed Python code is translated into an intermediate representation.
 This IR is designed to capture the high-level structure of the computation while being amenable to various optimizations.
 - Various optimization passes are applied to the IR.
 These optimizations can include loop unrolling, memory access optimizations, constant folding, CSE, etc to improve the efficiency of the generated code.
+- Progressive IR generation is done via MLIR dialects - Triton, TritonGPU, TritonNVIDIAGPU.
 - The optimized Triton IR is then lowered to LLVM IR.
 Triton leverages LLVM to perform further optimizations and to facilitate the generation of machine code.
 - The LLVM IR is then used to generate CUDA code.
 This involves translating the LLVM IR to PTX code, which is the intermediate representation used by NVIDIA's CUDA compiler (nvcc).
 - The generated PTX code is then compiled Just-In-Time (JIT) into a CUDA binary (CUBIN).
 This compilation is done using NVIDIA's JIT compiler, which converts the PTX code into machine code that can be executed on the GPU.